- Type Parameters:

 When the source is sequential, subscribers may expect to receive values in the order supplied.

-provides all values that may
+Each subscriber Stream provides all values that may

 be retrieved without blocking, then transitions to an

-managed by the subject to block
+IuAsynchronousPipe managed by the subject to block

 until new values become available.

-without affecting the status of the controlling
+A subscriber's Stream may be closed without affecting the status of the controlling

-component, or of any other subscriber streams
+component, or of any other subscriber streams.

 This class is thread-safe and intended for use by high-volume parallel-processing workloads.